 When adjusting the drive chain slack, be careful not to damage the wheel speed sensor and pulser ring.

-- 1. Place the transmission in Neutral.
+- 1. Shift the transmission to Neutral.
 Stop the engine. - 2.
 Place your motorcycle on the side stand on a level surface. - 3.
 Loosen the rear axle nut. - 4.
 Loosen the lock nuts on both sides of the swingarm.